w4/chartered/book/src/getting-started/installation.md

 Each of these services are hosted separately from one another, and could technically be swapped out for other implementations - the only shared layer between the three of them is database storage for crate lookups and authentication credential vending.
+All of the services have the ability to be clustered with no extra configuration.

 ### Backend Services